Which iPad should you buy for the holidays?

 - iOS 12 doesn't make the most of its potential, and USB-C isn't as flexible as you think

-- Doesn't really stand in for being a laptop (no trackpad/mouse support)
+- Doesn't really stand in for a laptop (no trackpad or mouse support)

 See 12.9-inch iPad Pro at Target